chialin-it/weatherInfoSys_cpp/README.md

 # weatherInfoSys_cpp
-This is a UOW school assignment.
+This is a UOW academic assignment.
 The entire program is done in C++.

 NOTE: I apologize for the possible lack of information.
 The requirements and details of this assignment belongs to UOW.
 I do not hold rights to share the full information on a public platform.